ikunetwork/WhitePaper/README.md

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/raw/master/IKU-Network-Utility.png)

-redo this so that RT, Library Exchange and RFP are in a triangle that then feeds into Peer Review, etc.
+[redo this so that RT, Library Exchange and RFP are in a triangle that then feeds into Peer Review, etc.]

-The IN will serve to be a library-hub for the generation, tracking and exchange of such data allowing for an incentivized, open workflow for the most promising research and clinical trials.
-Through this utility, IKU serves to achieve open markets for digital rights to research - created and traded in a fungible, liquid fashion.
+The Network will serve to be a library-hub for the generation, tracking and exchange of superior scientific R&D assets allowing for an incentivized, open workflow for the most promising research and clinical trials.
+Through this utility, IKU serves to achieve open prediction-like markets for biotech research - created and traded in a fungible, digital and liquid fashion.

 ## Tokenization